mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 Alternatively, you can activate the above public extension through AWS CLI also.

 Command to list the MongoDB Public Extensions.
-Note the down the arns for the above four public extension.
+Note the down the arns for the above four public extensions.

     aws cloudformation list-types \
       --visibility PUBLIC \
       --filters "Category=THIRD_PARTY,TypeNamePrefix=Mongodb"

 Command to activate the Public Extension.
-Use this command to activate all the four public extension mentioned in the previous steps.
+Use this command to activate all four public extensions mentioned in the previous steps.

     aws cloudformation activate-type --region us-east-1 --public-type-arn "<arn for the public extension noted down in the previous step>" --execution-role-arn "<arn of the role created in step a>"